Old Vs New Tax Regime FY 2023-24 (AY 2024-25): Which is Better?

 30%

-Senior citizens having income up to ₹3 lakhs are exempted from paying taxes.
+Senior citizens with incomes up to Rs 3 lakhs are exempted from paying taxes.
 Now, let’s check out the income tax slab for people between 60-80 years old.

 Income Slabs